 Final grades are based on four Assignment Areas: Participation, Projects, and Exams.
 Make-up of these areas has been discussed previously and can be found in Canvas under the Assignment tab.

 Weighting

-- 1. Participation makes up 25% of your grade - 2.
-Research Paper makes up 25% of your grade - 3.
-Your Final Project & Presentation make up 25% of your grade, and - 4.
-Exams make up 25% of your final grade.
+- 1. Learning Activities make up 35% of your grade - 2.
+Assignments make up 35% of your grade - 3.
+Assessments make up 30% of your final grade.

 This course employs the following grade scale.